ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY.md

   - less than r_{i} eigenvectors exist for an eigenvalue with algebraic multiplicity r_{i}
   - Closest we can get to diagonalization is the `Jordan normal form`
   - non-defective has a unique eigendirection (eigenvector) for each eigenvalue
-  - defective is missing eigendirections (eigenvalues) that contribute distinctly
+  - defective is missing eigendirections (eigenvector) that contribute distinctly
 - `geometric multiplicity`
   - do A - I
   - number of eigenvectors of an eigenvalue